shinjuno123/nystagmus-recognition/README.md

 - Video Preprocessing
 - Responsible for code that converts many images into a video.
 - Responsible for Pupil Tracker
-- Vectorize the continuous pupil center points.
+- Vectorizing the continuous pupil center points.

 ## Technical Stack
 - Python